Skip to content

 "json": JSON format

-LOG_CONSOLE_COLOR false Whether to color terminal logs
+LOG_CONSOLE_COLOR false Whether to colorize console logs

 WEB_BASE_URL "" Web service access URL

-i.e., the address users need to enter in the browser address bar when accessing
+This is the address users need to enter in the browser address bar when accessing

 Leave blank to follow the browser